andrewsunglaekim/git_workshop/readme.md

 - Define a repository (aka repo) is, and identify what the parts of a repo are
 - Create a git repository
 - Create a git branch
+- Identify the purpose of the staging area
 - Stage changes
 - Commit changes
 - Resolve merge conflicts
 - Differentiate between a local repository and a remote repository
 - Synchronize a local repository with a remote repository using git with Github
+- Reset git commits

 ## Framing (5/10)